bcgov/zeva/developer-guide.md

 or to run specific test files, point to the folder or file `python manage.py test api.services.tests.test_credit_transfers.py`

+to get coverage for the backend run the tests using coverage `coverage run manage.py test`
+`coverage report -m`

 Tests on the frontend use Jest

 - `npm test`: Runs Jest for all unit tests in the project